Tree Care Tips Florida

 • 7 min read

-• Inspect after major wind events.
+• Inspect after strong wind events.

-After-storm tree cleanup with chipper Hurricane Prep
+After-storm tree cleanup with chipper and safe work zone Hurricane Prep

 After-Storm Cleanup: What to Do in the First 24 Hours